MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db.md

    > [!NOTE]
    > 1. The Spring Initializr uses the **Group** and **Artifact** names to create the package name; for example: *com.example.wingtiptoysdata*.
    > 1. The version of Spring Boot may be higher than the version supported by Azure Support.
-It's recommended that developers can manually modify to the highest spring boot version supported by Azure after the project is automatically generated.
-You can find the highest version number supported by Azure [here][azure-spring-boot-version-matrix].
+After the project is automatically generated, you can manually change the Spring Boot version to the highest version supported by Azure, which you can find [here][azure-spring-boot-version-matrix].

 1. When you have specified the options listed above, select **GENERATE**.